-Since you’ll probably be staying for a semester or the duration of your contract, a weekly or monthly ISARcard will be the best and most affordable option for you, if you regularly use public transport to get around Munich.
+Since you’ll staying in Munich for a while, a weekly or monthly ISARcard will be the best and most affordable option if you regularly use public transport to get around Munich.
 For students, the ISARcard is also available as a semester card.
-Thankfully for you, the MVV has a handy zone calculator for the ISAR card, showing you exactly how many zones you’re traversing and how much money you’ll save.
-So, enter your point of departure, such as the closes S-Bahn station, and your destination, the closes bus stop to work, and the calculator will work its magic!

 If your use of public transport is more sporadic, a one-way or day ticket might be more down your alley.
 You can buy these at pretty much any ticket machine in Munich.
-Oh, if you’re using a day-ticket, make sure you validate them at the validation machines on any platform.
+If you’re using a day-ticket, make sure you validate them at the validation machines on any platform.

-The Munich S-Bahn, active since the ‘70s is the train system that connects Munich and its districts with outlying towns.
-IT services over 150 stations over 8 S-lines, carrying over 850.000 people a day!
-On weekdays, most trains run until 1 AM, and start up again in the morning as early as 4 AM.
+On weekdays, most trains run until 1 a.m., and start up again in the morning as early as 4 a.m.
 On Fridays, Saturdays and the nights before public holidays, trains are available all night.
 The only exception is the connection to Munich airport, which runs 24/7.

 The S-Bahn trains are available every 20 minutes, down to every 10 minutes during peak hours.
 For the more outlying stations, the times might be different, with less frequent trains and wait times between 20-40 minutes.

-Couple this with a monthly or annual ticket for the lines your travel most, and you're all set to navigate Munich, even as an expat fresh from the airport!
+Couple this with a monthly or annual ticket for the lines you travel most and you're all set to navigate Munich, even as an expat fresh from the airport!